vineet140502/SocialMedia/README.md

 ![liked list](/media/userwholiked.png)

--On clicking on the users who liked option, it provides us with a list of all the users who liked a certain post with the option of sending them friend requests.
+- On clicking on the users who liked option, it provides us with a list of all the users who liked a certain post with the option of sending them friend requests.

 ## User profile page